 Site furnishings will deviate from the current University standards when it is necessary to realize design and/or operations performance efficiencies.
 For example, alternate lighting standards have been identified for Carolina North.
-The fixture selected for Carolina North is similar to the main campus fixture in color and scale.
-This fixture has been selected for its simple style, ease and versatility of installation, simplicity of maintenance, ready availability, and performance efficiency.
-This fixture uses less energy than the main campus fixture and minimizes light pollution.
+The fixture recommended for Carolina North is similar to the main campus fixture in color and scale.
+This fixture is preferred for its simple style, ease and versatility of installation, simplicity of maintenance, ready availability, and performance efficiency.
+This fixture uses less energy than the main campus standard and minimizes light pollution.